HectorBjernersjo/blog/out/projects/ai-product-researcher.md

 	example a laptop where you can choose the amount of ram and storage).

 I started hosting it on azure but with a free plan it became incredibly slow due to the performance required to run a
     headless browser.
-I ended up self howting it on an old laptop instead which became about 4x faster.
+I ended up self hosting it on an old laptop instead which became about 4x faster.

 You can try out the app here: [https://airesearcher.duckdns.org](https://airesearcher.duckdns.org)